amralieg/databricks-delta-sharing-utils/README.md

 A python class that provides a simplified way to share Delta tables and databases between different Databricks workspaces.
 The class allows you to share catalogs, databases, and tables to a recipient by using a Databricks share.

 ### Prerequisites
-This class is built to be used in a Databricks environment.
-Ensure that you have access to a Databricks workspace, and you are familiar with Python, SQL, and Delta.
+- This class is built to be used in a Databricks Runtime Environment 12.0+ (DBR 12.0+).
+- Ensure that you have access to a Databricks workspace, and you are familiar with Python, SQL, and Delta.
-The DeltaShareProvider requires a metastore admin previlige so you can create shares and add recipients.
+- The DeltaShareProvider requires a metastore admin previlige so you can create shares and add recipients.

 ### Installation
 You can copy the entire code and use it in your Databricks notebook or import the class to your codebase.